 Short Film Festival Rules:

 Film Categories: Contestants must submit their films to specific categories listed by the festival.
-These categories may include genres such as drama, comedy, animation, documentary, experimental, and others.
-Each film must be submitted to only one category.
+These categories may include genres such as drama, comedy, animation, documentary, sci-fi, and others.
+Each film must be submitted to at least one category.

 Original Content: All submitted films must be original work.
 Plagiarism or unauthorized use of copyrighted material will result in disqualification.

-Completion Date: Films submitted to the festival must have been completed after a specific date specified by the festival organizers.
+Completion Date: Films submitted to the festival must have been completed after 2022.
 This rule ensures that the submitted films are recent productions.

 Language and Subtitles: Films in languages other than English must have English subtitles.
 This allows a wider audience to understand and appreciate the films.